2004-2009 Mazda 3 review

 Cons: Road noise, models without side airbags scored poorly in side impact crash tests, no trunk release on the remote, some interior materials are not of top quality (e.g. carpet).

-Overall: If you need an agile yet practical compact car, Mazda 3 is the best choice on the market.
+Overall: If you need an agile yet practical compact car, Mazda 3 fits the description.
 It's fairly reliable and offers spirited performance and sporty handling.
 Fuel economy is average for the class; if you want something more efficient, look for Honda Civic or Toyota Corolla.
 The Corolla is also more reliable.
 Read more about common problems and maintenance tips on the next page.